inankilic/Projects/README.md

 - xx Modelling Booster

 ### Exploratory Analysis Projects
-- TV, Halftime Shows, and the Big Game
+- TV, Halftime Shows, and the Big Game (Datacamp)
-- The Android App Market on Google Play
+- The Android App Market on Google Play (Datacamp)
+- The GitHub History of the Scala Language (Datacamp)

 ### Modelling Projects
 - xx Modelling Project 1